-- 1) Shall act as a liaison between IVCRC and underrepresented communities, including, but not limited to those with: sexual orientation, race/ethnicity, socio-economic status, ideology, religion, physical/mental ability. - 2) Shall assist any community group in developing a funding source with the university or with IVCRC projects/initiatives. - 3) Shall ensure the Committee's participation in all events in Isla Vista. - 4) Shall act as a liaison to the Isla Vista Teen Center and Isla Vista Youth Projects. - 5) Shall hold a minimum of (2) two office hours per week to be held in the AS Main, AS Annex, University Center or a visible location in Isla Vista. - 6) Shall coordinate tabling at events where IVCRC has committed to make a presence- - 7) Ensure that at least one (1) member of the committee attends every event funded by IVCRC.
+- 1) Shall act as a liaison between IVCRC and underrepresented communities, including, but not limited to those with: sexual orientation, race/ethnicity, socio-economic status, ideology, religion, physical/mental ability. - Shall assist any community group in developing a funding source with the university or with IVCRC projects/initiatives. - 3) Shall ensure the Committee's participation in all events in Isla Vista.

+- 4) Shall act as a liaison to the Isla Vista Teen Center and Isla Vista Youth Projects. - 5) Shall coordinate tabling at events where IVCRC has committed to make a presence- - 6) Ensure that at least one (1) member of the committee attends every event funded by IVCRC.